SFPC/workshops/Introduction to Coding/README.md

 # Introduction to Coding Workshop

 This class is a hands-on, minimum-dependency, cross-platform introduction to coding targeting beginners with no experience.
-All coding will be done inside .html files, learning HTML, CSS, and javascript.
+Class focus is on Javascript, also learning HTML, CSS, and Processing.

-## Goals

-* convey as many visual metaphors and vocabulary as possible
-* little of HTML and CSS, spend as much time in javascript as possible
-* as much class time as possible spent coding with the teacher

-> Don't use any libraries, such as JQuery or p5.js.
-Each exercise is from a blank .html, the students write everything.
-The effect is that the students can hold in their heads the universe of code as they know it.

-## Material
+## Class Material

 This class is divided among 4 sessions meeting once a week